kqby/CRUD_API/Installation .md

 Setup:

  - Download/pull project from github.
- - npm init ( install packeges and dependencies )
+ - npm install ( install packeges and dependencies )
- - in terminal write: nodemon index.js
+ - in terminal write: nodemon app.js

  And we can already use the program, I recommend using postman so that we can follow the process more easily